 Once your project has finished building, you are ready to go.

-This project template mimics a "money transfer" application, giving you the minimum elements needed to start building your own applications and understand some of the value that Temporal provides right out of the box.
-The project includes a predefined Workflow function which orchestrates the execution of an Account object's
+This project template mimics a "money transfer" application that has a single Workflow function which orchestrates the execution of an Account object's

 deposit() methods, representing a transfer of money from one account to another.
-Temporal calls such methods Activity functions.
+Temporal calls these particular methods Activity functions.

 To run the application you will do the following:

 - Send a signal to the Temporal server to start the money transfer.
-The Temporal server will track the progress of your Workflow function execution.
+The Temporal server will then start tracking the progress of your Workflow function execution.

 - Run a Worker.
 A Worker is a wrapper around your compiled Workflow and Activity code.
 A Worker's only job is to execute the Activity and Workflow functions and communicate the results back to the Temporal server.